biggie-boss/LoreRim/README.md

 - The Cause is now much harder and the lich isn't a pushover
 - Vendors take longer to respawn
 - Bleakfalls Barrow 1 handed katana is now in the first chest.
 The first chest also has more chance to have potions and scrolls but no gems/gold

+***

+### Economy Changes

+- Issue: It's way too hard to make gold early on but you have an excess late game.
+- Solution: Vendors have less gold in general.
+Bartering perks give more intitial value but scale slower.
+For example, haggling used to give 0 benefit at level 1 speech but scale 1% up to 100% better prices at level 100.
+Now, you immediately gain 20% but only scale 1% per 5 levels in speech.
+So you'd have 20% at level 0, reaching 40% at level 100.
+- Since vendors have less gold, some of the "sell price" perks have instead been changed to buy and sell price, but with reduces sell price.
+- In general, you will get less loot from random enemies, but loot from bosses is mostly unchanged.